 The work here was made in Hong Kong where I spent 6 months on Lamma Island in 2016 - a seemingly remote place off the coast of Hong Kong.
 The studio I had there was a heterotopia, space of 'otherness.'
-I have returned with the work I did there - a trace of having been there, yet the experience seems missing or lost.
-Cancelled out.
+The work that I returned with literally, has a trace of having been there, yet the experience seems missing or lost.
+Canceled out.
 An equal push-pull that brings me to the place from which I started as if no time had passed.
+Residue to residue

 Part of my process on the island became a gathering of detritus; dead ants, dust, leaves, other island trash and lint balls from my sweater.
-Collecting residues of my brother's life, sweepings of crumbling relationship all became housed or glued in my Mo Tat heterotopia - a place out of time.
+Discarded, dead and decay; matters that become more insistent one ages.

 I worked on small cards (1.75 x 2.25"), in note books and paper (4 x 5" to 9 x 12"), found objects including mooring buoys.

 ‘Personal P’ is an altered book I began in 2009, 9.25 x 6 x 1", 250 pages.
 I worked with India ink, gouache and sandpaper.
 After my brother died, September 10, 2015, I found solace in the mark making, anew.
 The meditative quality of a simple repeated line was a grounding way to contemplate his life and death.
 I quickly filled and completed the book by May of 2016.